Diyckstra/terraform-provider-deyckstra/website/docs/d/route_table.md

 layout: "aws"
 page_title: "aws_route_table"
 description: |-
-    Provides details about a specific Route Table
+    Provides information about a specific Route Table.
 ---

 # Data Source: aws_route_table

-`aws_route_table` provides details about a specific Route Table.
+Provides information about a specific Route Table.

-This resource can prove useful when a module accepts a Subnet ID as an input variable and needs to, for example, add a route in the Route Table.
+This resource can be used when a module accepts a Subnet ID as an input variable and needs to, for example, add a route in the Route Table.

 ## Example Usage